 Erasmus+ Study Abroad

-The Erasmus+ program is a European Union success story and has been promoting the exchange of students and staff within Europe for more than 30 years.
+The Erasmus+ program is a European Union success story and has been promoting the exchange of students and staff within Europe for more than 35 years.
 It is the largest mobility program at TU Dortmund University.
-The exchange of students is based on Erasmus+ contracts, which the respective department has set up with partners at foreign universities.
+The exchange of students is based on Erasmus+ agreements, which the respective department has set up with partners at other universities outside of Germany.
 Students can therefore use their departmental cooperations to study for one or two semesters abroad.

 "Im Ausland studieren mit Erasmus+ #kurzerklärt" (video by the DAAD, in German)